-AGR129 Crop Scout Training 3 cr. hr.
+Crop Scout Training

 This course involves practical hands-on training in the techniques of scouting crops in the field.
-Appropriate sampling techniques will be discussed and demonstrated, as well as identification of
+Appropriate sampling techniques will be discussed and demonstrated, as well as identification of insects and diseases commonly found in agronomic crop fields in this part of the Midwest and High Plains.

+COURSE NUMBER CREDIT HOURS

-4 cr. hr.
-AGR131 Plant Science This course is an introduction to the biological principles involved in the production of economically important agricultural plants.
+AGR131 Plant Science 4 cr. hr.

+This course is an introduction to the biological principles involved in the production of economically important agricultural plants.
 Attention is given to plant morphology, anatomy, physiology, classification, propagation, and genetics, as well as environmental factors affecting plant growth.
 Exercises in the laboratory support the instruction in the classroom.

 AGR132 Animal Science 3 cr. hr.

 The course is designed to introduce the student to the basic principles which apply to the broad field of animal science.
 Topics include a survey of the industry, types and products of livestock, and principles of breeding, nutrition, and reproduction.

 AGR133 Crop Production 3 cr. hr.

 This course is an in-depth study of production and management of corn, wheat, milo, and other major crops.
 Culture and management of each crop will be studied, including such topics as seedbed preparation, fertility, seed selection, planting practices, weed and insect control, harvesting, and post-harvest management.

-Livestock Production AGR134 3 cr. hr.
+AGR134 Livestock Production 3 cr. hr.

 This course continues the study of animal science, with an emphasis on livestock products, livestock behavior, livestock equipment, laws applicable to livestock, and current issues in the livestock industry.
 Prerequisite: AGR 132, Animal Science.

 AGR136 Soils 4 cr. hr.